jean-on-hub/Image-Captioning/README.md

 the code and link to download the images and associated captions is in the notebook. the model was inspired by the show, attend and tell paper : Xu, K., Ba, J., Kiros, R., Cho, K., Courville, A., Salakhudinov, R., Zemel, R. &amp; Bengio, Y..
 (2015).
 Show, Attend and Tell: Neural Image Caption Generation with Visual Attention. <i>Proceedings of the 32nd International Conference on Machine Learning</i>, in <i>Proceedings of Machine Learning Research</i> 37:2048-2057 Available from https://proceedings.mlr.press/v37/xuc15.html.

-a django app was built to facilate the running and viewing of the project.
+a django app was built to facilate the running and viewing of the project. a simple runserver comand can easily start the program in a django server